 - the responsibilities of the entity and the OAG;

 - the plans, if any, to rely on the work of the entity’s internal audit; and

 - the audit timetable and team.

 Objective, scope, approach, and criteria

 The OAG team meets to discuss the audit objective, scope and approach, and criteria as stated in the Audit Plan Summary.
-The OAG grants the entity’s contact person and identified recipients with electronic access to a controlled version of the Audit Plan Summary.

 After the OAG sends the Audit Plan Summary to the audited entity, the OAG asks the deputy head to provide, within the established time frame, written acknowledgement of